bloominstituteoftechnology/Computer-Architecture-C/LS8-spec.md

 ### SHL

+*This is an instruction handled by the ALU.*

 Shift the value in registerA left by the number of bits specified in registerB, filling the low bits with 0.